mcandre/stank/README.md

 Note that permissions are relayed as decimals, due to constraints on JSON integer formatting (we didn't want to use a custom octal string field).
 Use `echo 'obase=8;<some integer> | bc` to display these values in octal.

 Note that legacy systems, packages, and shell scripts referencing "sh" may refer to a plethora of pre-POSIX shells.
 Modern systems rename "sh" to "lksh", "tsh", "etsh", etc. to avoid confusion.
 In general, the stank suite will assume that the majority of scripts being scanned are targeting post-1971 technology, so use your human intuition and context to note any legacy Thompson UNIX v6 "sh", etc. scripts.
-Most modern linters will neither be able to parse such scripts of any complexity, nor will they recognize them for the legacy scripts that they are, unless the scripts' shebangs are rendered with the modern retro interpreters "lksh", "tsh", "etsh", etc. for deployment on modern *nix systems.
+Most modern linters will neither be able to parse such scripts of any complexity, nor will they recognize them for the legacy scripts that they are, unless the scripts' shebangs are rendered with the modern retro interpreters "lksh", "tsh", "etsh", etc. for deployment on modern UNIX systems.
 One could almost use the fs stats for modification/change to try to identify these legacy outliers, but this is a practically unrealistic assumption except for the most obsessive archaeologist, diligently ensuring their legacy scripts continue to present 1970's metadata even after experimental content modifications.
 So the stank system will simply punt and assume sh -> POSIX sh, ksh -> ksh88 / ksh93 for the sake of modernity and balance.

 Similarly, the old Bourne shell AKA "sh" AKA "bsh" presents language identification difficulties.
 Old Bourne shell scripts are most likely to present themselves with "sh" shebangs, which is okay as Bourne sh and ksh88/pdksh/ksh served as the bases for the POSIX sh standard.
 Some modern systems may present a Bourne shell as a "sh" or "bsh" binary.
 The former presents few problems for stank identification, though "bsh" is tricky, as the majority of its uses today are not associated with the Bourne shell but with the Java BeanShell.
 So stank may default to treating `bsh` scripts as non-POSIXy, and any such Bourne shell scripts are advised to feature either `bash` or `sh` shebangs, and perhaps `.sh` or `.bash` extensions, in order to self-identify as modern, POSIX compliant scripts.